 In the second, Murray was up 2-1 during the first changeover.
 By all appearances, it was going to be a quick afternoon.
 Then, out of nowhere, the tide turned.
 Fognini couldn’t lose; Murray couldn’t get anything in.
 Fognini won 9-consecutive games, earning the second set 6-2 and jumping ahead 3-0 in the third.
 Fabio was relentless; Andy, exasperated.
 Finally, Murray held serve to put a game on the board.
-It was an incredible run by Fognini against the #2 player in the world…and oddly reminiscent of that match with Nadal 18-months-prior at the Rio Open.
+It was an incredible run by Fognini against the World #2 — and oddly reminiscent of that match with Nadal 18-months-prior at the Rio Open.

 WAIT!
 Hold up.
 Let’s not get ahead of ourselves…

-What a bizarre match – The 2012 Olympic Champion launched a streak of his own when it mattered, winning six consecutive games to earn his place in the Quarterfinals.
+What a bizarre match — London’s Gold Medalist launched a streak of his own when it mattered, winning six consecutive games to earn his place in the Quarterfinals.

 NEXT: (USA) Steve Johnson

 No big thing Fognini losing a set 6-1 in Rio to a member of the big 4...
 '15 Rio lost 1st set 6-1 to Rafa -- beat him 7-5 in 3rd. #Rio2016

 — Brett Haber (@BrettHaber) August 11, 2016

 (GER) Angelique Kerber def (GBR) Johanna Konta 6-1, 6-2

 On paper, this was supposed to be a hell of a match…

 Both Angelique Kerber and Johanna Konta have had remarkable seasons.
 They last played in the Australian Open Semifinals, where Kerber advanced 7-5, 6-2.
 She then went on to win her first Grand Slam title over Serena Williams.